jacderida/yt-ch-archiver/README.md

 # YouTube Channel Archiver

-This is basic utility that uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and the [YouTube Data API](https://developers.google.com/youtube/v3/) to archive the contents of YouTube channel.
+This is a simple utility that uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and the [YouTube Data API](https://developers.google.com/youtube/v3/) to archive the contents of a YouTube channel.

 It uses a SQLite database to cache channel information and avoid hitting the YouTube API as much as possible.